ciurca/personal-website/content/books/atomic-habits-by-james-clear.md

 #### Join a community

-James gives the example of the [Polgar sisters](https://productiveclub.com/polgar-sisters-story/).
+James gives the example of the [](https://productiveclub.com/polgar-sisters-story/)[Polgár sisters](https://productiveclub.com/polgar-sisters-story/).

 If you want to make a habit attractive, surround yourself with people that have/want the same habit.